 *A movement of a work is acceptable if the work is lengthy.

 Note to timpanists: You are the only players who do not audition live.
-Therefore, you should take particular care with your recorded audition, which must be unedited.
+Therefore, you should take particular care with your recorded audition, which must be played in order unedited.

-Play the following excerpts in the order listed, without stopping the recording between pieces:
+2017 excerpts to be played in the order listed, unedited, without stopping the recording between pieces:

 Applicants who pass the recorded audition will receive an invitation and instructions for a live audition.
-We strongly encourage an early response, as the audition time slots are often filled before the final deadline.
+We strongly encourage an early application submission, as the audition time slots are often filled before the final deadline.
 Only applicants who audition in person are considered for participation in the seminar.

 Repertoire requirements for live auditions differ from requirements for recorded auditions.
 The New York String Orchestra Seminar is an orchestral program.
 The deciding factor in selection of participants in the program is often the care taken in preparing the orchestral excerpts for the live audition.
 We strongly recommend that you begin practicing as early as possible rather than waiting to receive your scheduled audition time.